Key Elements of MPH Success

 Keep track of any and all field practice or large projects in a draft curriculum vitae (CV).

-Trust me, you will thank yourself for this later.
+Trust me, you will thank yourself later.

 Jumping into “real world” practice is critical to your success, both as a student and as an early career professional.
 Getting your feet wet by interning, volunteering, or working part time will help you to master your course content and stack up new professional skills.